mdeblaauw/lightSwitcher/README.md

 Requirements: AWS account and Python 3.

+The Sandbox dictionary is a playground using Jupyter notebooks.

 TODO Links from which inspiration is drawn from.

 ## Setup Snowboy model for hot word detection